-For more information on the Text Editor widget, see the relevant man pages and the.
+For more information on the Text Editor widget, see the relevant man pages and the Solaris Common Desktop Environment: Programmer's Guide.

 Calendar

 The Common Desktop Environment Calendar comprises the infrastructure and API that enables users to schedule their time and resources in a networked environment.
 The Calendar GUI is part of the Common Desktop Environment run-time environment.